YottaDB/YDB-Web-Server/doc/tls-setup.md

 mv mycert.* certs/

 # Create a file (name doesn't matter) called ydbcrypt_config.libconfig with the
 # following contents.
-Note the section called dev.
+Note the section called server.
 This can be called anything.
 # It lets you put a pair of cert/key for each environment you need to configure.
+# Note the "client" section.
+This allows you to use the self-signed certificate
+# by telling YottaDB about it.
 cat ydbcrypt_config.libconfig
 tls: {
-  dev: {
+  server: {
     format: "PEM";
     cert: "/data/certs/mycert.pem";
     key:  "/data/certs/mycert.key";
-  }
+  };
+  client: {
+    CAfile: "/data/certs/mycert.pem";
+  };
 }

 # In your file that sets up the YottaDB environment, add set the env variable